 "By making little changes every day, it changes your mentality," says Kayla Spicer, massage therapist at Elements Wilsonville.
 "It's not just about doing things.
 It's about changing your brain and how you think.
 You have to get it in your head that it's not just a short-term thing.
 It's a long-term commitment to yourself."

 The new year can lend itself to being a self-serving time with the main focus being on what you can do to better yourself and fulfill your life's dreams.
 However, some of the best fulfillment and sense of accomplishment can be achieved when you focus on the needs of others.

-Even the simplest acts of offering to bring a neighbor dinner or watching their kids for an hour can make a positive difference in other people’s lives as well as yours.
-If you’re lucky, they may offer to return the favor.
-But, if they don’t, it’s OK because you still know you were helpful to someone else, which can be fulfilling all in its own.
+Spicer suggests that even the simplest acts of offering to bring a neighbor dinner or watching their kids for an hour can make a positive difference in other people's lives as well as yours.
+If you're lucky, they may offer to return the favor.
+But, if they don't, it's OK because you still know you were helpful to someone else, which can be fulfilling all in its own.

 Turn Regrets into Opportunities

 Everyone has done things that they aren't proud of or said things that would be better left on the tip of the tongue.
 But to move forward in the best way possible, it's important to not dwell on the past and learn from your mistakes.